Seal - 56' High Latitude Exploration Yacht

 Hamish Laird and his wife Kate had been running sailing expeditions to Antarctica aboard Skip Novak's Pelagic for several years when they decided to have a boat of their own purpose-built for sailing the rough waters and exploring the harsh but beautiful landscapes at the bottom of the world.

-Hamish and Kate came to the office with a long list of requirements that they knew would be necessary for a successful expedition charter yacht.
+Hamish and Kate came to the office with a long list of requirements that long experience had shown them would be necessary for a successful expedition charter yacht.
 Chief among these were a fully retractable keel and rudder for exploring often uncharted areas.
 The aluminum construction is necessarily robust and much of the ballast is internal.
 Since stability is provided by mass instead of draft, Seal has a comfortable motion that is appreciated in the frequent rough conditions in which she sails.

 Machinery is kept simple for ease of maintenance in remote areas.
 The engine is a bullet proof naturally aspirated six-cylinder Cummins.
 Warmth is provided by a reliable Refleks heater.
 With an endless supply of glacial fresh water in the cruising area, there is no need for a watermaker.

 The deck layout features a small cockpit.
 Halyards are not led all the way aft because lead blocks are often frozen.
 50 knot winds are a frequent occurrence, so a fourth mainsail reef is used in lieu of a storm trysail.